1. Take the Challenge!

 As a citizen, you can voice concern about deforestation for palm oil development and help to pressure companies, manufacturers and governments to take serious action.
 Below are a collection of current petitions and letter writing campaigns which need your support.

-It’s important we don’t underestimate the impact of adding our voice to a campaign.
-Companies address their ties to unsustainable palm oil only when they can see it is an issue their customers care about, and one that could therefore impact their profit margins should they chose not to address their negative contribution.
+We shouldn't underestimate the impact of adding our voice to critical campaigns.
+Companies address their ties to unsustainable palm oil only when they can see it is an issue consumers care about, and one that could therefore impact their profit margins should they chose not to address their negative contribution.
 So make your voice heard!

 The Big 20 Snack Food Companies: